Syslogine/docsy/userguide/content/en/docs/operating-systems/debian/tutorials/mariadb-2.md

  Fortify Your Debian Server: Installing and Securing MariaDB
 ---

-Absolutely, here are a few additional steps you can take to enhance the security of your MariaDB installation:

 ## 1. **Implement Two-Factor Authentication (2FA) for MariaDB:**
 **Objective:**
 Secure MariaDB user authentication with Two-Factor Authentication.